 As with most problems, the trick is in early detection.

 When a strong colony is faced with a forming ant trail, they are capable of throwing the sneaky intruders out because they are considerably smaller than the bees.

 It has also been observed that the guard bees keep moving across the forming ant trail.
 It is thought that this interrupts the pheromone trail, which disorients the ants.

 A strong colony can then dedicate a sizeable amount of the workforce to engaging and discarding the ants.

-The only exception is the Argentine ant, whose size and number really works to the detriment of the bee colony.
+The only exception is the Argentine ant, whose size and number really work to the detriment of the bee colony.

-Don’t let ants get you down.
+Don’t let ants near your beehive get you down.
 Dealing with the threat is quite easy, especially if you are proactive.
-Ants be gone.
-May you be victorious battling against ants in your beehive.
+Ants are gone.
+May you be victorious, battling against ants in your beehive.